This page contains affiliate links. Please read our disclosure for more info.

 Next time, we’re keen to do the Evening Banquet Tour which costs NZ $199, as you can see the village lit up at night after a feast.
-This tour is currently unavailable until December 2020—check the Hobbiton website for updates.
+There are currently only one or two banquet tours a week—check the Hobbiton website for the latest schedule.

 Make sure you wear sensible shoes as the tour does involve a gentle uphill walk on unpaved paths.

 Where is The Shire in New Zealand?

 Hobbiton and The Shire are located in Matamata on the North Island.
 To visit you’ll need your own vehicle or you can take a tour from Rotorua or Auckland.

 The drive from Auckland to Hobbiton takes 2.5 hours.
 You can also join a full-day bus tour to Hobbiton from Auckland.

 The movie set is 1 hour from Rotorua and 1.5 hours from Taupo, two other popular destinations on the North Island.

 We only had two days to travel between Wellington and Auckland, and we visited Hobbiton on our second day after staying overnight near Turangi (at the lovely B&B Omori Lakehouse) on the southern shore of Lake Taupo.
 The tour was a good way to break up the journey.